Q: I just realized that I could have claimed a tax credit this year, but I’ve already filed my return. Is there anything I can do?A:

 Q: How long will it take the IRS to process my amended return?

-A: According to the IRS, it generally takes between eight and 12 weeks to process an amended return.
+A: According to the IRS, it generally takes up to 16 weeks to process an amended return.

 Q: Where can I find more information?A: